-You can get a PDF Reader for Microsoft Windows PC’s and maybe for Mac’s from Adobe by selecting the logo below:
+You can get a PDF Reader for Microsoft Windows PC’s and Apple Mac’s from Adobe by selecting the logo below:

 This will take you to an Adobe site where you can download and install Adobe Reader DC as a stand alone application and as a browser add-on.